 Exploring the world through photography, poetry and inspiration.

 Capturing the good, the bad and the ugly of lesser-known Spain and now Southeast Asia

-A blog about making it (and make out) in New York City.
+A blog about making it (and making out) in NYC.

 WordPress.com is the best place for your personal blog or business site.

 "The important thing is not the camera but the eye."